DATED Monday 15th November 2021

 18.1 ARMSTRONG shall keep in its care any materials entrusted to ARMSTRONG by the Client (the “Property”).
 ARMSTRONG shall mark or otherwise identify the Property as being the property of the Client.

-18.2 ARMSTRONG shall be entitled to destroy or delete Property without the Client’s prior written consent, after a period of (12) twelve months from the date of termination of this Agreement.
+18.2 ARMSTRONG shall be entitled to destroy or delete Property without the Client’s prior written consent, after a period of (12) twelve months from the date of termination of the Engagement.

-Without prejudice to its obligations under this Agreement, ARMSTRONG shall effect and maintain with reputable insurers such policy or policies of insurance as may be necessary to cover ARMSTRONG’s obligations and liabilities under this Agreement.
+Without prejudice to its obligations under these terms and conditions, ARMSTRONG shall effect and maintain with reputable insurers such policy or policies of insurance as may be necessary to cover ARMSTRONG’s obligations and liabilities under these terms and conditions.

 20. Confidential Information